bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 name.toLowerCase(); // error!
 ```

 It gives an error!
-But we know that the name property is a string, so calling `toLoverCase()` on it should work, right 🤔?
+But we know that the name property is a string, so calling `toLowerCase()` on it should work, right 🤔?
 Not exactly.
 Because the type of our key is not linked to the 'name' property the function doesn't know which type it should return when we do `obj[key]`(`cat['name']`).
 It could be any of the types defined within our Cat type: string | number | undefined.

 If we call the second function however